liveontologies/elk-reasoner/elk-distribution/src/main/resources/owlapi/README.txt

 ABOUT:

-This package contains a Java library for accessing ELK Reasoner through OWL API plus all third party libraries used by ELK, except for the OWL API itself.
+This package contains a Java library for accessing ELK through OWL API plus all third party libraries used by ELK, except for the OWL API itself.
 The OWL API library can be obtained here: